samsonan/hadoop-experiments/README.md

   2. Reduce:
     - Apply XSL transformation to XMLs in the values
-    - Write output to hadoop sequence file
+    - Write resulting XML to sequence files
+	- Write <key, seq file name> to reducer output

   Both mapper and reducer are generic, not specific to incoming data.
 In order to work:
   1. "converter.configuration.name" parameter should be set with the simlink names of XSD/XSL/HEADER files